-It’s been so great to see so many group leaders have the confidence to arrange school music tours and this summer we’ve seen some incredible musical experiences being shared by our groups.
+It’s been so great to see so many group leaders have the confidence to arrange music tours and this summer we’ve seen some incredible musical experiences being shared by our groups.

 However, we know that some of you are finding it tough to encourage students to join or re-join your ensembles.

-Many of those whoplayed in school bands and orchestras before the pandemic, unfortunately, put their instruments down during lockdown and are yet to pick them up again.
+Many of those who played in school bands and orchestras before the pandemic, unfortunately, put their instruments down during lockdown and are yet to pick them up again.

 This is an incredible shame, especially when we know how beneficial being part of an ensemble is for wellbeing.
-So, we want to help you to encourage students back into your ensembles and attract new members whose lives will be changed by the experiences they have in your ensemble.
+So, we want to help you encourage students back into your ensembles and attract new members whose lives will be changed by the experiences they have in your ensemble.

 We’ve created these posters, which you can download for free, to showcase the incredible benefits of being part of the school choir, band or orchestra.
 Display them around school and share them on your school or department’s social media.